gc-cmsc495/Python-Stock-Proj/project_description.md

 1. key = value pairs
   1. The fully qualified key name will be `CATEGORY.key`
   1. The values may be lists delimited by commas (e.g. `STRATEGY.markout_periods = [5,10,20]`)
-1. The file is parsed from top to bottome and key/value are overwritten if they appear multiple times
+1. The file is parsed from top to bottom and key/value are overwritten if they appear multiple times
   1. This will allow us to use use the top part of the config file as a template and overwrite with custom settings later in the file.
   1. The interface for the Config class must provide immutable acess methods to the configuration values.